Search Results for

 Widget action

-While viewing data in Casewhere widgets, end-users may need to interact with the data, such as editing a draft, submitting an application, or approving a budget.
-These functionalities will be implemented as widget actions in Casewhere.
+While viewing data in Casewhere widgets, end-users may need to interact with the data — editing a draft, submitting an application, or approving a budget.
+These interactions are implemented as widget actions in Casewhere.

-The screenshot below illustrates how widget actions appear to end users on worker sites.
+The screenshot below shows how widget actions appear to end-users on worker sites.

 image-20241205174712766

-In Casewhere Admin, the widget actions will appear to developers as shown below.
-As illustrated, there are two types of widget actions, Trigger a Workflow and Open a Page.
+In Casewhere Admin, widget actions are displayed as shown below.
+There are two types: Trigger a Workflow and Open a Page.

 image-20241205185303880

-Settings for widget actions are organized into three main areas:
+Settings for widget actions are organized into three areas:

-• General: Includes key attributes, triggered workflows, appearance, and other general settings.
+• General: Key attributes, triggered workflows, appearance, and other general settings.

-• Advanced: Covers advanced behaviors and rules, often requiring scripting.
+• Advanced: Advanced behaviors and rules, often requiring scripting.

-• Security: Defines security policies to determine who can view and execute the actions.
+• Security: Security policies that determine who can view and execute the actions.

 Trigger-workflow action

-The action triggers a workflow and opens it in a dialog.
-The screenshot below illustrates how a workflow is triggered and loaded on the worker site.
+This action triggers a workflow and opens it in a dialog.

 image-20241206152441231